makeabilitylab/physcomp/electronics/index.md

 Welcome 👋 to the first "Chapter" of your Physical Computing journey!

 In this chapter, you will learn about the fundamentals of electricity—[voltage, current, and resistance](electricity-basics.md)—and how these elements can be used to build circuits that turn on lights, spin motors, and do other "work."
-You'll also learn about a empirically derived relationship, called [Ohm's Law](ohms-law.md), that relates voltage, current, and resistance together and methods to analyze circuits using Ohm's Law.
+You'll also learn about an empirically derived relationship, called [Ohm's Law](ohms-law.md), that relates voltage, current, and resistance together and methods to analyze circuits using Ohm's Law.
 Finally, you'll learn about two common circuit elements (resistors and LEDs), how they work, and how to use them in circuits.

 By the end of this chapter, you will be prepared to start Chapter 2—which is our endeavor into using electronics with microcontrollers!